trondeh80/app-favicon/README.md

 ### Step 4: Upload your favicon image

 Finally, upload your favicon image.
+Click the edit application on your site config page, and either choose an existing image or upload a new one.

 We suggest it's a large square `.png` image (at least 512 * 512 px), but JPG is also probably fine.

 ## Open open source